magpie-ea/magpie-v3-docs/docs/01_designing_experiments/00_built-in_screens.md

 _magpie has some ready-made trial screens built-in for simple experimental trials.

 ### Forced choice
-Displays a context, a picture and a question to be answered in a two-alternative forced choice task.
+The [`<ForcedChoiceScreen>`](https://magpie-reference.netlify.app/#forcedchoicescreen) component displays a context, a picture and a question to be answered in a two-alternative forced choice task.
 Choices are made by clicking on one of the buttons.

 ```html